Code-Institute-Submissions/Hangman-Game-19/README.md

 - As a User, I want to be able to see the all the states of the visual hanging man.
 - As a User, I want to be able to see the word displayed as blanks at the start of the game.
 - As a User, I want to be able to see the letters in the word as correct guesses are made.
+- As a User, I want to be able to see the list of incorrect characters that have been guessed.
+- As a User, I want to be able to know if I have won the game.
+- As a User, I want to be able to know if I have lost the game.

 ## **Technologies Used**